scchengaiah/llm-examples/05_ai_coding_assistants/00_aider_pair_programmer/README.md

 # Aider

 Aider lets you pair program with LLMs, to edit code in your local git repository.
+It leverages the power of large language models to assist you in writing, refactoring, and understanding code.
+With Aider, you can streamline your development process, reduce errors, and improve code quality by getting real-time suggestions and corrections from an AI assistant.

 ## Installation